 Laszlo Vincze, University Lecturer (Quantitative Methods)

-Would you like to discuss your research (say, data or methods)?
+Would you like to discuss your research (say, data or methods) with someone?

-Feel free to come and have a cup of coffee (or tea) with us!
-It often helps. :)
+Feel free to come and have a cup of tea or coffee with us.
+It may have surprising consequences.

 University Lecturer in Applied Data Science and Demography